obonaventure/cnp3/book/network/network.rst

 .. index:: Path MTU discovery

 Another important utilisation of ICMP messages is to discover the maximum MTU that can be used to reach a destination without fragmentation.
 As explained earlier, when an IPv4 router receives a packet that is larger than the MTU of the outgoing link, it must fragment the packet.
 Unfortunately, fragmentation is a complex operation and routers cannot perform it at line rate [KM1995]_.
-Furthermore, when a TCP segment is transported in an IP packet that is fragmented in the network, the loss of a single fragment will force TCP to retransmit the entire segment (and thus all the fragments).
+Furthermore, when a TCP segment is transported in an IP packet that is fragmented in the network, the loss of a single fragment forces TCP to retransmit the entire segment (and thus all the fragments).
 If TCP was able to send only packets that do not require fragmentation in the network, it could retransmit only the information that was lost in the network.
-Finally, IP reassembly causes several challenges at high speed as discussed in :rfc:`4963`.
+In addition, IP reassembly causes several challenges at high speed as discussed in :rfc:`4963`.
+Using IP fragmentation to allow UDP applications to exchange large messages raises several security issues [KPS2003]_.

 ICMP, combined with the `Don't fragment (DF)` IPv4 flag, is used by TCP implementations to discover the largest MTU size to be used to reach a destination host without causing network fragmentation.
 This is the `Path MTU discovery` mechanism defined in :rfc:`1191`.
 A TCP implementation that includes `Path MTU discovery` (most do) requests the IPv4 layer to send all segments inside IPv4 packets having the `DF` flag set.
 This prohibits intermediate routers from fragmenting these packets.
-If a router needs to forward an unfragmentable packet over a link with a smaller MTU, it sends back a `Fragmentation needed` ICMP message to the source indicating the MTU of its outgoing link.
+If a router needs to forward an unfragmentable packet over a link with a smaller MTU, it returns a `Fragmentation needed` ICMP message to the source indicating the MTU of its outgoing link.
 This ICMP message contains in its `Data` field the MTU of the router's outgoing link.
 Upon reception of this ICMP message, the source TCP implementation adjusts its Maximum Segment Size (MSS) so that the packets containing the segments that it sends can be forwarded by this router without requiring fragmentation.

 Operation of IPv4 devices
 -------------------------